 - Start by heating up a little water.

 - Then, put it in a container with the baking powder.
-Only add enough water to make a paste.
+However, only add enough water to make a paste.
 The amount depends on the size of the object or surface you’re cleaning.

 - You’ll need to add this baking powder paste to the scrubbing pad or sponge.
 Then, you can use it to scrub the rusty surface.

 - Remember that if you’re too rough, you can damage the utensil.
-Do it carefully and then set it aside for 5 minutes.
+And so, do it carefully and then set it aside for 5 minutes.

 - After 5 minutes, rinse with normal water.

-The following steps are very important.
-They will guarantee that your rusty pot, pan or knife will be ready to be used.
+The following steps are very important because they will guarantee that your rusty pot, pan or knife will be ready to be used.